 What diseases or health problems mimic dementia?
-Many conditions can cause reversible dementia, from something as common as alcoholism or depression, or the problem could be something more complicated.
+Many conditions can cause reversible dementia, from something as common as alcoholism to depression, or the problem could be something more complicated.

-Urinary tract infections in seniors have a different effect than those in younger people.
-Instead of a high fever or pain, there may be memory problems, confusion, delirium, dizziness, agitation, even hallucinations.
+Urinary tract infections affect seniors differently than younger people.
+Instead of a high fever or pain, you may have memory problems, confusion, delirium, dizziness, agitation, or even hallucinations.

-About 30 million people have thyroid disease, most over 50, and don’t know it.
-They just may feel sluggish, depressed, forgetful, or anxious, writes the AARP’s Margery D. Rosen.
+About 20 million people have thyroid disease, most of them over 50, and don’t know it.
+They just may feel sluggish, depressed, forgetful, or anxious.

-The result could be nerve damage — such as numbness or tingling in the hands and feet — confusion, personality changes, irritability, depression, and forgetfulness.
+The result could be nerve damage — such as numbness or tingling in your hands and feet — confusion, personality changes, irritability, depression, and forgetfulness.

-Twenty five percent of Americans over age 60 have diabetes, which could, if undiagnosed, cause memory problems, confusion, irritability, and inattention, according to the American Diabetes Association.
+Thirty three percent of Americans over age 60 have diabetes, which could, if undiagnosed, cause memory problems, confusion, irritability, and inattention, according to the National Council on Aging.